 4. I’m a total lightweight and do not enjoy how alcohol affects my body and makes me feel, even in tiny amounts.

-5. I'm on anti-anxiety medication (a serotonin and norepinephrine reuptake inhibitor, or SNRI) for generalized anxiety and panic disorder.
+5. For over two years, I was on anti-anxiety medication (a serotonin and norepinephrine reuptake inhibitor, or SNRI) for generalized anxiety and panic disorder.
 Consuming alcohol while on medications like this is generally not recommended.
 Combining alcohol with these meds can lead to internal bleeding, it can worsen anxiety symptoms, and it can cancel out the medication's helpful effects.

 I’m lucky to have friends who give zero shits about whether or not I drink, and many of them don’t drink either.
 What we do for fun is stuff ourselves with Indian food or go for long walks around town or pump iron or have music jam sessions, not hang out at bars.

 For these reasons, I wanted to outsource advice that I could give to clients struggling with finding an alcohol consumption level that feels comfortable to them, given their health and physique goals.
-I thought of several clients and coach friends who, I felt, had their shit figured out.
+I thought of several clients and coach friends who, I felt, had this balance figured out.

 I knew some of them didn’t drink and I wanted to get their perspectives, but I was surprised by a few responses.
 More of these people than I thought have made the decision to not drink at all.
 That doesn’t mean you have to never drink again, but it was an interesting observation.

 Before we get into my colleagues’ and clients’ insight and suggestions, lemme give you a quick rundown of why alcohol might be interfering with your physique and fitness goals.